The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts: Motifs

 The tale features characters from Albanian mythology, like Bukura e dheut (translated as "Earthly Beauty") and the kulshedra.
 According to Elsie, kulshedra is a female creature of Albanian folklore, who is described as a serpent, and linked to storms.
+In the tale type of "The Jealous Sisters", the envious aunts send their nephew to quest for the Bukura e Dheut as a way to get rid of him, but the Bukura e Dheut is actually helpful towards the boy and helps to reunite the family and punish the wicked aunts.

+According to Myzafere Mustafa, in Albanian tales, the number three is prevalent, and the opposition occurs between two elder sisters and their cadette.
+As such, the three sisters want to marry the king's son or the king himself, and promise grand feats to impress him: the first one boasts she could weave a tent to house the whole army and more, the middle one that she can sew a rug or carpet for the whole army to sit and more, and the youngest promises to bear a boy and a girl with a star on the front and a Moon on the chest.
+In some stories, all three sisters fulfill their boasts, but in others only the youngest's promise is realized.

 Variants

 Albania

 Martin Camaj collected an Albanian variant translated as Das Mädchen mit dem Mond und der Junge mit dem Stern auf der Stirn, from informant Avdyl Dragideli.
 In Avdyl Dragideli's narration, the tale begins with three sisters declaring their wishes to marry the king, and promising great feats: the elder that she can weave a sleeping mat and a blanket for the whole army to seat, and half would still be unseated; the middle one that she can prepare food for the whole army, and there would still be half uneaten; the youngest promises to give birth to the titular twins with astral birthmarks.

-Folklorist Maximilian Lambertz published an Albanian tale titled Stern auf der Stirn und Stern auf der Brust ("A Star on the Front and a Star on the Breast").
-In this tale, three sisters talk about their marriage wishes to the king's son: the elder boasts she can bake a single batch of bread to feed the whole army; the middle one that she can clothe the whole army with a single bale of fabric; and the youngest promises to bear him a son with a star on the front and a girl with a star on the breast.

 Folklorist Anton Berisha published another Albanian language tale, titled "Djali dhe vajza me yll në ballë".